American lion: Panthera onca mesembrina and possible South American material

-In the 1890s in the “Cueva del Milodon” in southern Chile, fossil collector Rodolfo Hauthal collected a fragmentary postcranial skeleton of a large Felid that he sent to Santiago Roth who described them as a new genus and species of Felid, "Iemish listai", in 1899, though the name is considered a nomen nudum.
-5 years later in 1904, Roth reassessed the phylogenetic affinities of “Iemish” and named it Felis listai and referred several cranial and fragmentary postcranial elements to the taxon.
+In the 1890s in the "Cueva del Milodon" in southern Chile, fossil collector Rodolfo Hauthal collected a fragmentary postcranial skeleton of a large felid that he sent to Santiago Roth.
+Roth described them as a new genus and species of felid, "Iemish listai" in 1899.
+However, the name is considered a nomen nudum.
+In 1904, Roth reassessed the phylogenetic affinities of "Iemish" and named it Felis listai and referred several cranial and fragmentary postcranial elements to the taxon.
 Notably, several mandibles, a partial skull, and pieces of skin were some of the specimens referred.
-30 years later in 1934, Felis onca mesembrina was named by Angel Cabrera based on that partial skull from “Cueva del Milodon” and the other material from the site was referred to it.
-Unfortunately, the skull (MLP 10-90) was lost, and was only illustrated by Cabrera.
-Further material, including feces and mandibles, was referred to as F. onca mesembrina from Tierra del Fuego, Argentina and southern other sites in Chile.
+In 1934, Felis onca mesembrina was named by Angel Cabrera based on that partial skull from "Cueva del Milodon" and the other material from the site was referred to it.
+The skull (MLP 10-90) was lost, and was only illustrated by Cabrera.

+Further material, including feces and mandibles, was referred to as F. onca mesembrina from Tierra del Fuego, Argentina and other southern sites in Chile.

 In 2016, the subspecies was referred to Panthera onca in a genetic study, which supported its identity as a subspecies of jaguar.
-Later in 2017, the subspecies was synonymized with Panthera atrox based on morphological similarities of all material, although these similarities are unreliable.
+Later in 2017, one study synoymised P. onca mesembrina with Panthera atrox based on morphological similarities, though this does not have broad acceptance.